ambi88dex/loading_c_library_as_system_lib/README.md

 ## shared
 - -shared flag tells gcc to create a shared library using .so extension, it tells the linker to not look for the main function, as it may not be present in it.

+## l
+- using lower case l flag, to load libraries, the prerequisite is the library name should have a "lib" prefix

+## L
+- The directory where the library is stored is passed via this flag.